rust-lang/reference/src/names/namespaces.md

 # Namespaces

+A *namespace* is a logical grouping of declared [names].
+Names are segregated into separate namespaces based on the kind of entity the name refers to.
+Namespaces allow the occurrence of a name in one namespace to not conflict with the same name in another namespace.

-A *namespace* is a set of [names] where each name unambiguously refers to a specific [entity].
-Namespaces are organized in a hierarchy, where each level of the hierarchy has its own collection of named entities.
+Within a namespace, names are organized in a hierarchy, where each level of the hierarchy has its own collection of named entities.

 There are several different namespaces that each contain different kinds of entities.
 The usage of a name will look for the declaration of that name in